dabit3/full-stack-ethereum-marketplace-workshop/README.md

   ```
 </details>

+### Dowloading and configuring the project

-Clone the repo, change into the __marketplace-starter__ directory, and install the dependencies:
+Clone the repo, then change into the __marketplace-starter__ directory, and install the dependencies:

 ```sh
 git clone https://github.com/dabit3/full-stack-ethereum-marketplace-workshop.git